swarupadesikan/singtel_Assignment/README.md

 b.
 A butterfly does not make a sound

-2. Can you optimize your model to account for the metamorphosis from caterpillar to butterfly? done using Egg as base class with getState method having different stages
+2. Can you optimize your model to account for the metamorphosis from caterpillar to butterfly? done using Egg as base class with getState method having different stages larva and pupa
 a.
 A caterpillar cannot fly
 b.
 A caterpillar can walk (crawl)